github/pets-workshop/content/guided-workshop/exercises/3-codespaces.md

 1. Note the issue for defining a codespace is no longer listed; you completed it and marked it as such with your pull request!

+## Configuring the codespace to run your website

 ## Summary and next steps

 Congratulations!
 You have now defined a custom development environment including all services and extensions.
 This eliminates the initial setup hurdle normally required when contributing to a project.
 Let's use this codespace to explore the code and [implement testing](./4-testing.md) for the project.